 Each session, unfortunately but inevitably, pupil's property is lost, damaged or stolen from school.
 Parents are therefore discouraged from allowing their children to carry expensive items of personal belongings to the school and are reminded that a standard household policy can be extended to provide a degree of cover for personal items taken away from the home.
-Falkirk Council are not legally responsible for lost, damaged or stolen items unless specifically entrusted to a staff member.
+Falkirk Council are not legally responsible for lost, damaged or stolen items unless specifically entrusted to a staff member nor loss or damage caused by another pupil.